Student Health Services

 It all depends on what happens during your appointment.
 All charges will be submitted to insurance (if you have it).
 Any out of pocket costs will be transferred to your Campus Connection account.

-Every year there is a period when people can enroll in a health insurance plan called Open Enrollment.
+Every year there is a period called Open Enrollment when people can enroll in a health insurance plan.
 The SHS Insurance Coordinator can talk with you to determine your options at 701.777.3457.

 If you are turning 26 soon, you should start thinking about what you will do for health insurance.
 Options can include, getting health insurance with your employer, finding a new plan on the Marketplace, or get Medicaid or Children’s Health Insurance Program (CHIP) coverage if you have limited income.
 The SHS Insurance Coordinator can talk with you to determine your options at 701.777-.3457.